thingsboard/thingsboard.github.io/docs/mqtt-broker/install/docker.md

 ---
 layout: docwithnav-mqtt-broker
-title: Installing ThingsBoard MQTT Broker using Docker (Linux or Mac OS)
+title: Installing TBMQ using Docker (Linux or Mac OS)
-description: Installing ThingsBoard MQTT Broker using Docker (Linux or Mac OS)
+description: Installing TBMQ using Docker (Linux or Mac OS)

 ---

 * TOC
 {:toc}

-This guide will help you to install and start standalone ThingsBoard MQTT Broker using Docker on Linux or Mac OS.
+This guide will help you to install and start standalone TBMQ using Docker on Linux or Mac OS.
 If you are looking for a cluster installation instruction, please visit [cluster setup page](/docs/mqtt-broker/install/cluster/docker-compose-setup/).

 ## Prerequisites